HOW TO LIVE LIKE YOU LOVE YOURSELF UNAPOLOGETICALLY

 Finding compassion for myself and de-arming my inner critic will always be my life’s work.
 But I felt like I needed to find the Holy Grail to make changes.
 Well Yeah, I want to love myself unapologetically but how?
 Now what?

 I have had many conversations with clients, friends, family and strangers alike.
-Yes, I might be that weird!
-I do have these conversations in line at Starbucks.
+Yes, I might be that weird person having these conversations in line at Starbucks.
 They have a way of finding me!

 So what do we all have in common?